-Modified Date Description of Modification 11/20/17 Removed reference to Financial Management Guide; updated position titles
+Modified Date Description of Modification

+11/20/17 Removed reference to Financial Management Guide; updated position titles

+12/18/2023 Reviewed, no changes.

 POLICY 7.2 BUDGET DEVELOPMENT REVIEW and ADJUSTMENT

 Methods for budget development and review and adjustments are necessary to ensure the budget is prepared, reviewed and adjusted in a timely fashion and that the lines of responsibility are established.